xiaofengli/extremehunter.us/README.md

 ## Code commit and contribution

-### Create your branch of develop branch
+### Create your branch off develop branch

 1/ git checkout develop <br>
-2/ git pull or git fetch origin -p (sync origin/master and remove your local branch that was deleted on remote) <br>
+2/ git pull or git fetch origin -p (sync origin/develop and remove your local branch that was deleted on remote) <br>
 3/ Create your branch with -b <br>
 git checkout -b xiaofeng/add-img-slider <br>